ae-g-i-s/xmppmx/DESIGN.md

   * If the reason is a shutdown, ignore it
   * Otherwise, aunch a new Configuration instance and propagate its Pid to all Components
  * DistributeConfigurationChange
-  * Sends the new value of a configuration variable to all running Components, Configuration and Storage processes
+  * Sends the new value of a configuration variable to all running Components, Logger, Configuration and Storage processes
  * Shutdown
   * Send shutdown signals to all Components and the Configuration and Storage processes